MEET THE MAYOR

 Calvert City Elementary is within walking distance to most of the homes in Calvert City.
 CCE promotes life-long learners and implements a curriculum that incorporates innovative use of technology in the classroom.

-Calvert City established a vision for the city in 2014.
 We’re forward thinkers here in Calvert City and strive for growth and sustainability.
-This comprehensive plan guides decision making to ensure steady and organized progress towards achieving the city’s desired future.
+These plans guide decision-making to ensure steady and organized progress towards achieving the city’s desired future.

 Meet The CiTY COUNCIL